ivan-radic/udl-documentation/docs/folding_in_comment.md

 #### Example 2

 Let's steal some ideas from C#.
-Our code will be organized in '__regions__'.
+Our code will be organized in '__regions__'.<br>
 ![]({{ site.baseurl}}/images/folding_in_comment_03.png)

-One keyword group will be anything that starts with 'at sign' (@), so check Prefix mode option.
+One keyword group will be anything that starts with 'at sign' (@), so check Prefix mode option.<br>
 ![]({{ site.baseurl}}/images/folding_in_comment_04.png)

 We'll define comments as standard C++ comments:

     /* cpp comment */
     // cpp line comment

 The important thing here is to allow nesting of keyword group two (words that start with '@' sign)

 ![]({{ site.baseurl}}/images/folding_in_comment_05.png)

-Finally, the magic happens.
+Finally, the magic happens.<br>
 I organized my code in three logical groups:

 - initialization
 - execution
 - clean up

-These three keywords are not defined anywhere, I can call my regions anything I like, as long as I use '__@__' prefix.
+These three keywords are not defined anywhere, I can call my regions anything I like, as long as I use '__@__' prefix.<br>

 Notice how '__region__' and '__end__' keywords have the same color as comments, but __region name__ uses distinct color to be easily noticeable.

 ![]({{ site.baseurl}}/images/folding_in_comment_06.png)

 Folding in comment keywords support multi-part keywords too.

 In the end, I would just like to say that, if used properly, this could be the single most useful feature of UDL 2.1.